When the GEIPAN turns 40, it is 40 years of emotions in the sky

 In June 1947, in the United States, private pilot Kenneth Arnold claimed that he saw a string of nine, shiny unidentified objects flying at high speed “like to saucers skipping on water”.
 Arnold's expression quickly led the press to use the term “flying saucer” not for describing the trajectory but for describing the object shape, whereas the Arnold descript the shape like a single flying wing or a boomerang !
 Media’s impact already!

 Then, in the US but also all over the word, a lot of sightings with high levels of weirdness occurred: the Washington D.C.
-1952 incident (two nights during which US Air Force jet fighters chased unidentified lights and radar signals on the sky above the Capitol) or in France, the 1981 Trans-En-Provence case (a farmer witnessing a saucer landing and taking off in his garden and finding traces on the ground).
+1952 incident (two nights during which US Air Force jet fighters chased unidentified lights and radar signals on the sky above the Capitol) or in France, the 1981 Trans-En-Provence case (a person witnessing a saucer landing and taking off from the edge of his garden and finding traces on the ground).

 But the sky has been strange since the beginning of mankind